Evidence and quantification of memory effects in competitive first passage events: Validity control of the approximations of the theory

 \section{Validity control of the approximations of the theory}

-The theory presented in Section relies on two assumptions: (1) the process in the future of the first passage to a target $i\in \{1,2\}$ can be described as a Gaussian process, and (2) the covariance of the future of the first passage is approximated by the covariance of the original process.
-The validity of these assumptions is checked on Supplementary Figure \ref{fig:checkHist}.
+The theory presented in Appendix \ref{FormalismSection} relies on two assumptions: (1) the process in the future of the first passage to a target $i\in \{1,2\}$ can be described as a Gaussian process, and (2) the covariance of the future of the first passage is approximated by the covariance of the original process.
+The validity of these assumptions is checked on Fig.~\ref{fig:checkHist}.
+As a direct test of the theory, we also show the splitting probabilities for the fractional Brownian motion in linear scales, see Fig.~\ref{figFBMLinear}\textbf{A-C}.
+Finally, on Fig.~\ref{figFBMLinear} \textbf{D-E}, as a direct test of Eq.~(1), we show the quantity $(x_0-\mu_1)/(\mu_2-\mu_1)$, enabling one to check that it converges to $\pi_2$ for large times.